-Enhanced Interior Gateway Routing Protocol (EIGRP) is a Cisco-proprietary hybrid routing protocol that contains features of distance-vector and link-state routing protocols.
-It is a network layer protocol which works on the protocol number 88.
+Enhanced Interior Gateway Routing Protocol (EIGRP) is a Cisco-proprietary Hybrid routing protocol that contains features of distance-vector and link-state routing protocols.
+It is a network layer protocol that works on protocol number 88.

 Some of its features are:

-- Support all LAN and WAN data link protocols and topologies – EIGRP supports multi-access network like fddi, token ring etc and all WAN topologies like leased line, point-to-point links.
+- Support all LAN and WAN data link protocols and topologies – EIGRP supports multi-access networks like FDDI, token ring, etc, and all WAN topologies like leased line, point-to-point links.
 EIGRP doesn’t require any additional configuration across layer 2 protocols like frame relay.

 - Supports auto-summary – In EIGRP, auto-summarization is enabled by default.
-Auto summarization is a feature which allows Routing Protocols to summarize its routes to their classful networks automatically i.e routers will receive summarised routes automatically.
-EIGRP. e.g-22.214.171.124 /24 will be automatically summarised to the classful 126.96.36.199/8
+Auto summarization is a feature that allows Routing Protocols to summarize their routes to their classful networks automatically i.e routers will receive summarised routes automatically.
+EIGRP. e.g-18.104.22.168 /24 will be automatically summarised to the classful 22.214.171.124/8

 - Supports unequal cost load balancing – Unequal cost load balancing is possible in EIGRP by changing the value of variance.
-By default, variance is 1 therfore supports equal cost load balancing but if we want to use unequal cost load balancing then we can change the value of variance according to the amount of traffic we want to divide across different paths.
-Feasible distance is multiplied in such a way that it becomes greater than the value of feasible distance of successor.
+By default, variance is 1, therefore, supports equal-cost load balancing but if we want to use unequal cost load balancing then we can change the value of variance according to the amount of traffic we want to divide across different paths.
+Feasible distance is multiplied in such a way that it becomes greater than the value of the feasible distance of successor.

-- Communication via Reliable Transfer Protocol (RTP) – EIGRP depends upon proprietary protocol RTP to mange the communication between EIGRP speaking routers.
+- Communication via Reliable Transfer Protocol (RTP) – EIGRP depends upon proprietary protocol RTP to manage the communication between EIGRP speaking routers.
 EIGRP uses 126.96.36.199 as its a multicast address.
 For each multicast it sends, the router prepares and maintains a list of routers (speaking EIGRP).
-If no acknowledgement of multicast is received then same data is transmitted through 16 unicast messages.
-If no acknowledgement is received even after 16 unicast attempt then it is declared dead.
+If no acknowledgement of multicast is received then the same data is transmitted through 16 unicast messages.
+If no acknowledgement is received even after 16 unicast attempts then it is declared dead.
 This process is known as reliable multicast.

 It maintains 3 different tables mainly: